knightjimr/rms/README.md

 Documentation for the tool can be found at http://rms.readthedocs.io.

-To install the software, download the latest stable release, untar it and then add that directory to your PATH.
 The software is a pure python implementation, with no dependencies.
 It was developed using python 2.7, but should be compatible with 2.6+ and 3.* versions.

 After installation, configuring and testing with your cluster is a little more work.
 Follow the